 Second, always practice patience, even when you’re dealing with an asshole.
 Getting into a yelling match isn’t the solution.
 For example, every time I was yelled at for high gas prices I tried to kill the customer with kindness and make their experience at the station stellar.
 Why?
 Because I found a lot of satisfaction in doing the best job possible.

 Third, have fun!
 I’ve been working since I was 16 and I’ve had a variety of jobs.
 Every job has it’s downside, especially if you’re known as “the gas station girl.”
-Of course if you feel like “screaming or shouting because of job stress,” figure out how you can escape to pursue your passion.
+Of course if you feel like “screaming or shouting because of job stress,” figure out how you can escape to pursue work you enjoy.